 We could continue, but I’m sure you see where this is going.

-Most of the snakes that consume these strange items are specialists to some degree; they sit at the distal ends of a diverse dietary matrix.
+Most of the snakes that consume these strange items are specialists to some degree.
 You’d expect specialists to thrive on unusual food sources.

 But it is far more interesting to examine cases in which generalists ingest truly strange things.